4m4n/CE-9053-Banking-Singh/README.md

 ## BankAccount Creation

-* accountId - must be specified
+* id - must be specified
 * balance - defaults to zero - if specified must be a number greater than or equal to 0
 * locked - defaults to false - if specified must be true or false